juliansester/DL_Concentration_Risk/README.md

 ---

 ## Limitations and Potential Pitfalls
-- Limited to portfolios with 10–100 obligors.
+We remark the following limitations of the current implementation:

+- Note that the current implementation is limited to portfolios between 10 and 100 obligors
-- Only supports ELGDs of 0.1 or 0.45.
+- Only ELGDs of either 0.1 or 0.45 are trained
-- Monte Carlo scenario generation is computationally intensive.
+- The creation of Monte-Carlo scenarios is computationally very expensive

 ---